openturns/openturns/python/doc/usecases/use_case_fission_gas.rst

 Fuel performance codes [1] like *TRANSURANUS* [2, 3] predict the behavior of nuclear fuel rods, such as the temperature, internal pressure, and fission gas release.
-This use case presents several simplified models of fission gas release, as a fraction of what is created by the fission reaction.
+This use case presents several simplified Gaussian process surrogate models for fission gas release fitted to training data generated with *TRANSURANUS*.
+Fission gas release is expressed as a fraction of what is created by the fission reaction.
 They are derived from the work by [robertson2024]_.

 Each of the models has two inputs: